 Never was a truer tweet tweeted.
 What’s missing however, are instructions on how to check your credit history in Nigeria.
 Most of us would be excused for being oblivious to the concept of credit rating.
 I certainly was for a long time – even after living in the UK for almost 10 years.
 There comes a point in our lives however, where we start “stepping up” and making big financial decisions, as we take on new responsibilities – marriage, buying/building a house (depending on where in the world you live) etc. It is usually during this period that all things credit-related start to make themselves known to you.
-Certainly for me, anyway.
+Certainly was for me, anyway, only after I made the first move and consulted with an advisor from the North Shore Advisory did I start to realize most of what I know today.
 So I found myself inadvertently faced with this whole new world, sitting across the table from a high street bank manager.

 You see, all we wanted was a new account to put some money aside for an upcoming wedding – since Papa P refused to contest for senatorship…

 Very quickly, we found out that not some, not half, but all your financial activity is tracked the minute you set foot in the UK to live.
 It almost seems as though a tracking code is slipped into your first debit card (and I’m not suggesting that one actually is – even it won’t surprise).
 They know what your account balance is, how much of it you use every month, if you have an overdraft, if you use the overdraft, if you are registered to vote, what address you registered with, when you moved house, where you moved to… #Yougofearsurveillace.

 So why do they need to know this, and how can you opt out of giving this information?